South Atlantic League (1904–1963)

 The South Atlantic League, nicknamed the SALLY League, was a Minor League Baseball league that operated in the Southern United States intermittently from 1904 to 1963.
 Initially Class C league, it was elevated to Class B in 1921, Class A in 1946, and Double-A in 1963.
-The circuit was renamed the Southern League in 1964, and the league elected to maintain a new set of records from that season onward.
+The circuit dissolved after the 1963 season and was refounded as the Southern League.

 History

+The league first played a brief season under the "South Atlantic League" name in 1892.
+The Charleston Sea Gulls, Charlotte Hornets, Columbia Senators and Winston-Salem Blue Sluggers played in the 1892 independent league.
+The first South Atlantic League regular season schedule began on April 30, 1892.
+The league then folded on June 10, 1892.
+In the final standings, the Charleston Seagulls finished in first place with a 20–13 record, finishing 1.5 games ahead of second place Winston-Salem.

 The original South Atlantic League was founded in 1904 by Charles W. Boyer and J.B.
-Lucy as a Class C league.
-After a year of dormancy in 1918, it continued at that classification from 1919 to 1920 before being elevated to Class B in 1921.
+Lucy as a Class C league, equivalent to an Advanced Rookie league in the pre-2021 minor league scheme.
+After a year of dormancy in 1918, it continued at that classification from 1919 to 1920 before being elevated to Class B (equivalent to short-season Class A before 2021 and a Class A league today)in 1921.
 The Great Depression caused the league to shut down from 1931 to 1935, but it returned at Class B from 1936 to 1942.
 Three more years of dormancy occurred during World War II, but the SALLY League was revived as a Class A circuit from 1946 to 1962.

-In 1963, it was reclassified as a Double-A league.
+In 1963, it was reclassified as a Double-A league along with the other Class A leagues.
 The circuit reorganized as the Southern League in 1964.
-To distance itself from its history at lower classifications, the newly-named league elected to start with a clean slate and not maintain records prior to the 1964 season.
-Thusly, the 51-year history of the league was retired with the South Atlantic League name.
+Partly to distance itself from its history in the low minors, the newly-named league opted against claiming the SALLY League's history as its own.
+Thusly, the 51-year history and records of the league was retired with the South Atlantic League name.

 In 1980, the Western Carolinas League resurrected the name as it became the current South Atlantic League.